jagadhis/jagadhis/README.md

 ## 💡 Areas of Expertise
 - Developing intuitive and responsive user interfaces
-- Optimizing database performance for high-load applications
+- Optimizing performance for high-load applications
 - Implementing DevOps practices for continuous integration and deployment
 - Bridging the gap between design and development